EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ---
-title: "Python vs Javascript which one is better in 2024?"
+title: "Python vs Javascript which language is better in 2024?"
 date: "2020-12-10"
 url: "python-vs-javascript-which-is-the-best-programming-language"
 categories: